Brush Middle School

 401 Howard St

-A self-contained classroom for up to 12 students offering educational and treatment services.
+Educational and treatment services are offered in a self-contained classroom for up to 12 students.
 Two therapists, in conjunction with a teacher and two Youth Treatment Counselors employed by Colorado Christian Home provide a day treatment level of services for these youth.

 ||Gina Dardanes, MA, LPC